euler-xyz/euler-price-oracle/REMEDIATION.md

 ### LOE-01M: Potentially Stale Calculation of Exchange Rate (Asynchronous Rewards / Penalties)

 Acknowledged, won't fix.
 We agree with the economic assessment, however the magnitude of the difference is too small to necessitate any changes in the logic of the oracle.
-Add

 ### POE-01M: Inexistent Configurability of Confidence Width